startupcommando/angular-local-json-generator/README.md

 Inspired by [FillText.com](http://www.filltext.com/)

-Usually both the frontend and the backend parts of a web are developed simultaneously.
-In that case there is an issue.
+Usually both the frontend and the backend of a web app are developed simultaneously,but there is an issue.
 The frontend requires data but the backend is not ready to provide it.
 As a workaround, multiple json generators such as [FillText.com](http://www.filltext.com/) appear.
 Obviously those services come with limitations.
 They require constant connectivity and their availability is not guaranteed.

 With angular-local-json-generator module we try to remove those limitations for all angular developers.

 ## Dependencies

-(Moment.js)[http://momentjs.com/] and (loDash)[https://lodash.com/] should be installed in the app
+[Moment.js](http://momentjs.com/) and [loDash](https://lodash.com/) should be installed in the app

 	bower install moment --save
 	bower install lodash --save